nidhiy7/Power-BI-Interview-Question-Fresher/README.md

 - Power Map – It allows the creation of geospatial data representations.
 - Power Q/A –  It allows the use of natural language to get answers.**

+*** 7)

+ ## Power BI  — DAX

+ *** 11)
+ -DAX (Data Analysis Expressions) is a formula language used in Power BI to create custom calculations and aggregations.
+It enables users to define measures, calculated columns, and tables to perform complex calculations and build advanced analytical models.
+ -It is a collection of constants, operators, and functions to create an expression for calculating values.
+- DAX works on column values.
+- DAX can not modify or insert data.
+- We can create calculated columns and measures with DAX but we can not calculate rows using DAX.

+- Here is a basic sample for DAX expression.

+Total Sales = SUM(Sales[SalesAmount])

+-Total Sales – It is the measure name that will take the calculated values.
+-SUM – It is the DAX function for summing up the values.
+-Parenthesis () – This is the parenthesis from which the function takes the argument (value passed to the function).
+-Sales – It is the table name from where we want to pick the values.
+-SalesAmount – It is the column name of the table where the values are present.